FAQ list for LCD driver libraries

 Can I connect it directly to processor I/O ports and make a software driver?

-No, in general processor I/O pins should not be used to emulate a "display bus" because the display module require constant dynamic refresh which will eat up all processor ressources.
+No, in general, processor I/O pins should not be used to emulate a "display bus" because the display module requires constant dynamic refreshing which will eat up all processor resources.
 Explanation:

-A "display bus" interface operates much like the TV screen:
+A "display bus" interface operates much like a TV screen:

-When all lines has been clocked out and shown the VSYNC (or frame) signal resets scan to the top of the screen and the process starts over again.
+When all lines have been clocked out and shown, the VSYNC (or frame) signal resets scan to the top of the screen and the process starts over again.

-The VSYNC clock frequency is 50-75Hz typical in order to prevent visible screen "flickering".
-Denpending on the display module pixel size and resolution the pixel data clock will therefore typically be in the MHz range.
-This makes it unrelistics to make the "display bus" scan by use of software.
-An (external) display controller must therefore be used as hardware interface to the display bus
+The VSYNC clock frequency is typically 50-75Hz in order to prevent visible screen "flickering".
+Depending on the display module pixel size and resolution, the pixel data clock will therefore typically be in the MHz range.
+This makes it unrealistic to make the "display bus" scan by using of software.
+An (external) display controller must therefore be used as a hardware interface to the display bus

 Is the library supplied with the source code?